mpolk/kresmer/README.md

 And finally, you should read the [Kresmer Libraries Authoring Guide](//github.com/mpolk/kresmer/wiki/Kresmer-Libraries-Authoring-Guide).
 Currently there are not visual tools for Kresmer library editing.
 So you will have to edit Kresmer libraries' code manually as a raw XML.
 Fortunately, there are many good XML-editors (VSCode is one of them) and Kresmer provides XSD-schemas, which can help a lot with library editing.

+## System Requirements

+### Desktop Application

+*e-Kresmer* is an Electron application that can be built al least for Linux and Windows.
+It probably also can be built for MacOS, though this was not tested.
+Binary packages are provided with each release both for Linux (Debian package and AppImage) and for Windows (NSIS installer).

+### Core Web Component

+*Kresmer web-component* works in all modern browsers.